magdalenarussell/mechanistic-trimming/README.md

 | _two-side base-count_                | `two-side-base-count`              | count of AT and GC nucleotides on either side of the trimming site                                                                            | the total number of nucleotides included in the 5' AT and GC counts is specified by the 12th argument of the model training script                                                                                             |
 | _motif + distance_                   | `motif_linear-distance`            | a sequence motif and sequence-independent distance from the end of the gene (integer-valued)                                                  | the motif size is specified by the `left_motif_count` and `right_motif_count` arguments                                                                                                                                        |
 | _motif + two-side base-count beyond_ | `motif_two-side-base-count-beyond` | a sequence motif and the count of AT and GC nucleotides on either side of the trimming site (including only nucleotides outside of the motif) | the motif size is specified by the `left_motif_count` and `right_motif_count` arguments and the total number of nucleotides included in the 5' AT and GC counts is specified by the 12th argument of the model training script |

+## Quantifying coefficient significance

+If you would like to measure the significance of each model coefficient, you can use [this script](evaluate_coef_significance.sh).
+This script takes 11 arguments:

+1. the annotation type--for the general model, this should be `igor`
+2. the trimming type for model fitting (either `v_trim` or `j_trim`)
+3. productivity of sequences (either `productive`, `nonproductive`, or `both`)
+4. motif type--for the general model, this should be `unbounded`
+5. the number of CPUs you want to use
+7. gene weight type (either `p_gene_marginal` or `p_gene_given_subject`); for the general model use `p_gene_marginal`--this will ensure that all genes are weighted the same across all subjects in the construction of the likelihood
+8. left motif count (an integer between 0 and 6)--specifies the number of nucleotides 5' of the trimming site to be included in the motif parameter (for models without motif parameters, this should be 0)
+9. right motif count (an integer between 0 and 6)--specifies the number of nucleotides 3' of the trimming site to be included in the motif parameter (for models without motif parameters, this should be 0)
+10. upper trim bound--the upper bound on trimming lengths; for the general model, we use a bound of 14
+11. model type--see the table below for [model options](#model-types)
+12. (optional) for models with base-count terms, specify the number of nucleotides to be included in the base-count 5' of the trimming site; for the general model, we use 10 nucleotides

+This analysis will save a file containing the results in the indicated `OUTPUT_PATH` as specified in the [config](config) files

 ## Model evaluation